vmware-archive/node-examples/function-execution/README.md

 $ node index.js
 ```

-The application demonstrates call a server side function with the Node.js
+The application demonstrates call a server-side function with the Node.js
 GemFire client.
-The client does two puts then calls the server side function
+The client does two puts then calls the server-side function,
-which will sum the two entries and return the sum to the client.
+which adds the two entries and returns the sum to the client.
 The
 application is not interactive.

 Example output: